Q: Do both parents in a two-parent home have to attend the pre-service training?

 Q: Am I considered “financially stable” if I receive Temporary Assistance for Needy Families (TANF), Virginia Initiative for Employment not Welfare (VIEW) services, or other benefits through public assistance programs?

 A: Probably not, although this is a case-by-case judgment by the Agency.
 Our reasoning is that we should help a family progress beyond needing public assistance before we consider adding to their financial burden.
 Our Resource Parents are not paid; they only receive a monthly maintenance payment based on the age of the child.
-This maintenance payment is meant to cover the cost of clothing, food, appropriate developmental activities and other necessities for the child..
+This maintenance payment is meant to cover the cost of clothing, food, appropriate developmental activities and other necessities for the child.
+During the approval process, family income is assessed to determine if there are enough resources to meet the needs of a child.

 Q: Do I have to own my home to become a Resource Parent?